- What does NIPSO do?

 You should first put your complaint to the public body concerned.

-If you remain dissatisfied after completing the body’s complaint procedure you can bring your complaint to the Ombudsman.
+If you remain dissatisfied after completing the body’s complaint procedure, then you can bring your complaint to us.

 - What information do you need from me?